drushti13/security-tools-notes/README.md

 # Security Tools Notes

-This repository contains notes and command examples for commonly used cybersecurity tools.
+This repository contains theoretical notes for commonly used cybersecurity tools.

-These tools are widely used for penetration testing, network analysis, and vulnerability assessment.
+These tools are used in penetration testing, network analysis, and vulnerability assessment.

 ## Nmap

-Nmap is a network scanning tool used to discover hosts and services on a network.
+Nmap is a network discovery and security auditing tool.

-Basic scan

-nmap 10.10.10.10

-Service detection

-nmap -sV 10.10.10.10

-Aggressive scan

-nmap -A 10.10.10.10

-Use case:
+### Why it is used
+- To identify active hosts on a network
-Identifying open ports and services.
+- To detect open ports and running services
+- To gather information about target systems

+### What it does
+- Scans networks to find live systems
+- Identifies open, closed, and filtered ports
+- Detects service versions and operating systems

+### How it helps
+- Provides a clear attack surface of a target
+- Helps in planning further exploitation
+- Assists in network inventory and monitoring

+### When to use
+- During reconnaissance phase of penetration testing
+- Before vulnerability assessment
+- When mapping a network environment

 ## Wireshark

-Wireshark is a network protocol analyzer used to inspect network traffic.
+Wireshark is a network protocol analyzer.

-Common uses:
+### Why it is used
+- To inspect and analyze network traffic
+- To understand communication between systems

+### What it does
-- Analyzing packets
+- Captures packets in real time
+- Displays detailed protocol-level information

+### How it helps
-- Detecting suspicious traffic
+- Identifies suspicious or malicious traffic
+- Helps troubleshoot network issues
+- Provides deep visibility into packet behavior

+### When to use
-- Troubleshooting network problems
+- During network troubleshooting
+- When analyzing suspicious traffic
+- While learning protocol behavior

 ## Burp Suite

-Burp Suite is used for web application security testing.
+Burp Suite is a web application security testing tool.

-Capabilities include:

-- Intercepting HTTP requests
+### Why it is used
-- Testing for vulnerabilities
+- To test web applications for vulnerabilities
+- To intercept and manipulate HTTP requests

+### What it does
+- Acts as a proxy between browser and server
+- Allows inspection and modification of requests and responses

+### How it helps
+- Identifies security flaws in web applications
+- Enables manual and automated testing

+### When to use
-- Modifying web requests
+- During web application penetration testing
+- When analyzing application behavior
+- While testing authentication and input validation

 ### Burp Repeater

-Burp Repeater allows testers to **manually modify and resend HTTP requests** to observe how a server responds.

-Example:

-GET /profile?id=5

-Modified request:

-GET /profile?id=10

-Use case:
-Testing parameter manipulation and vulnerabilities such as IDOR or SQL injection.

----
+Burp Repeater is a module within Burp Suite for manual request testing.

+### Why it is used
+- To test how a server responds to modified requests

+### What it does
+- Allows resending and modifying HTTP requests multiple times

+### How it helps
+- Helps identify vulnerabilities like IDOR, SQL injection
+- Enables precise testing of parameters

+### When to use
+- After intercepting a request
+- When testing specific inputs manually
+- During detailed vulnerability analysis

 ### Burp Intruder

-Burp Intruder is used for **automated attacks on web application parameters** using payload lists.
+Burp Intruder is used for automated attacks on web application inputs.

-Common uses:
-- Brute force attacks
-- Parameter fuzzing
-- Testing input validation

-Example payload list:

-123456
-password
-admin
-qwerty
+### Why it is used
+- To perform automated testing with multiple payloads

+### What it does
-Intruder sends multiple requests with different payloads to identify vulnerabilities.
+- Sends multiple requests with different payload combinations

+### How it helps
+- Identifies weak authentication mechanisms
+- Discovers input validation flaws

+### When to use
+- During brute force testing
+- When fuzzing parameters
+- While testing login forms and APIs

 ## Gobuster

-Gobuster is used for directory and DNS brute forcing.
+Gobuster is a tool for directory and DNS brute forcing.

-Example:

-gobuster dir -u http://example.com -w /usr/share/wordlists/dirb/common.txt

-Use case:
+### Why it is used
-Finding hidden directories on websites.
+- To discover hidden files and directories

+### What it does
+- Uses wordlists to brute-force endpoints

+### How it helps
+- Finds hidden resources not visible in UI
+- Expands attack surface

+### When to use
+- During web reconnaissance
+- Before vulnerability testing
+- When mapping web application structure

 ## Metasploit

-Metasploit is a penetration testing framework used to develop and execute exploits.
+Metasploit is a penetration testing framework.

-Example workflow:

-1. Search for exploit
-2. Configure payload
-3. Launch exploit

-Use case:
-Testing vulnerabilities in controlled environments.
+### Why it is used
+- To develop and execute exploits

+### What it does
+- Provides modules for exploits, payloads, and auxiliary functions

+### How it helps
+- Validates vulnerabilities
+- Automates exploitation process

+### When to use
+- After identifying vulnerabilities
+- During exploitation phase
+- In controlled penetration testing environments

+---